Are you an adviser? Go to Unbiased Pro

 How much you’ll pay for your solicitor depends on a number of different things.

-Fees vary across the type of legal service being provided, with the main ones being:
+Fees vary across the type of legal service being provided.

 However, fees may also depend on the time it takes to do the work, the experience of the solicitor involved, and where in the UK you are.
 Conveyancing fees can also vary based on the value of the properties involved.